 Raid Mode was brought along in the port as well, and essentially is Revelations‘ answer to past iterations’ Extreme Battle Mode.
 In Raid Mode, you’ll work solo or in a team (using system link or the internet) to get through a map as fast as you can.
 Points are awarded for speed and the amount of damage you perform on enemies.
 It’s not a bad little mode, but it’s hard not to consider it repetitious as it recycles maps and characters from the main game.

-On the whole, Resident Evil: Revelations is perfect for fans of the franchise who don’t own a 3DS, or die-hard fans who want the chance to experience the game again, and this time with Trophy and Achievement support.
-Otherwise, just cross your fingers and hope the inevitable Resident Evil 7 is more like this than 6.
+On the whole, Resident Evil: Revelations is perfect for fans of the franchise who don’t own a 3DS or didn’t take advantage of the last-gen release.
+Equally suited are die-hard fans who want the chance to experience the game again (or even again), this time with Trophy and Achievement support.
+It was a great return to the elements that made Resident Evil great, and helped Capcom to realise how we wanted Resident Evil 7.
+Get back on that ship.